 Ga-68 Dotatate Scan

-A Ga-68 dotatate scan is a test used to check your body for a specific kind of cancer cell called neuroendocrine tumor (NET) cells.
-Neuroendocrine tumors come from neuroendocrine cells, which are found throughout the body.
+A Ga-68 dotatate scan is a test used to check your body for a type of cancer cell called neuroendocrine tumor (NET) cells.
+Neuroendocrine tumors come from neuroendocrine cells in the body.
 NETs can be found in many parts of the body, such as the brain, thyroid, lungs, and GI (gastrointestinal) tract.

 The Ga-68 dotatate scan has taken the place of octreotide scans in most cancer centers because it can find more areas of NET.
 This scan is highly specialized and not every center can do this type of scan.